|search engine by freefind|

 Exceptional Tiffany Studios window has multi-colored purple and blue glass forming the overall wisteria patterns.
 Each blue wisteria panel is plated on the back side with various panels of confetti and striated glass forming individual petals of the wisteria flower, giving great depth of color.
 A large panel of striated amber glass is painted on the backside with a scenic design of a tree and pond, which is then plated over with a red panel creating great depth in the window.
 The window is housed in a wooden frame.
 Unsigned.
 SIZE: 31″ w x 47-3/4″ tall overall.
 Window; 26″ x 43″.
 CONDITION: Good overall, with some tight hairlines.
 One trim panel has come out of the leading but is present, one trim panel is missing a small piece of glass, some corrosion to leading overall, primarily on the outside edges.
 51088-35 (100,000-150,000) – Lot 1365 Price Realized $257,850.00

-ArtPrice.com - A very thorough listing of art prices realized with a directory of over 600,000 named artists.
-The directory is free to use, but access to the database of prices starts at $32.50 (for one day).
+** - ArtPrice.com - A very thorough listing of fine art prices realized with a directory of over 600,000 named artists.
+The directory is free to use, but access to the database of prices starts at $32.50 (for one day!).
+This is a very specialized site, but highly useful with good descriptions for the fine arts professional.
+Their pricing database goes back to 1962.

-Blouinartinfo.com is a good source to stay up to date with the current trends and events in the global art scene.
+*** - Blouinartinfo.com is a good source to stay up to date with the current trends and events in the global art scene.
 Art prices realized database goes back to 1922!
-It costs $39 / month, but is a huge repository.
+It costs $39 / month, $25 / day or $199 / yr., but is a huge repository of artists and prices their works have earned.
+Sale date, venue, description (somewhat brief), and sale price.

-Christies, one of the world's top auction houses has an extensive prices realized database going back to 2006.
+*** - Christies, one of the world's top auction houses has an extensive prices realized database going back to 2006.
 An excellent resource for researching a broad spectrum of art and antiques.
 Descriptions are adequate and photos are excellent.
+Access is free as well.

-Fontaines Auction Gallery - Located in Pittsfield MA, The prices realized section of their site is well organized and presented.
+** - Fontaines Auction Gallery - Located in Pittsfield MA, The prices realized section of their site is well organized and presented.
 Each auction can be searched.
-Lot descriptions are thorough.
-The single drawback or rather, limitation is that the results only go back to 2014, but they are in the process of rebuilding their prices realized pages
+Most lot descriptions are thorough.
+The single drawback or rather, limitation is that the results only go back to 2014, but they are in the process of rebuilding their prices realized pages.
+Access is free.

-Invaluable Although an auction house aggregator, Invaluable has an extensive price realized database, identifying also the auction house having sold each item.
+*** - Invaluable Although an auction house aggregator, Invaluable has an extensive price realized database, identifying also the auction house having sold each item.
 There are 3 categories of paid membership - Basic, $20 / month (search 1,000,000 auctions over the past year), Premium, $40 / month (search 20,000,000 auctions over the past 5 years), and finally, Professional, $ 199.95 / month (search 50,000,000 auctions from the past 15+ years).
 This site gives access to both Sotheby's and Christie's databases.
+If you are serious, the subscription is worth the price.

-PCGS Prices Realized - This site represents an outstanding repository of recent prices realized for coins and medals.
-Information on grading and much useful descriptive information.
+** - PCGS Prices Realized - This site represents an outstanding repository of recent prices realized for coins and medals.
+Information on grading and much useful descriptive information dealing with coins and medals.

-Price Realized - Listing the last 18 months of prices realized for collectible sports cards.
+** - Price Realized - Specializing in collectible sports cards.
+Listing the last 18 months of prices realized.
 A more extensive listing is available with free registration.

 We are affiliated with Catawiki, an auction aggregator based in Belgium and organized under a novel concept.
 Click on the banner below to find out more.
 It is a good international source for ongoing auctions, but has no prices realized database.